purduesigbots/pros-docs/v5/okapi/api/control/async/async-motion-profile-controller.rst

  Parameters
 =============== ===================================================================
- itimeUtil       See ``TimeUtil`` docs. imaxVel         The maximum possible velocity. imaxAccel       The maximum possible acceleration. imaxJerk        The maxiumm possible jerk. imodel          The ``ChassisModel`` to control. iwidth          The chassis' wheelbase width.
+ itimeUtil       See ``TimeUtil`` docs. imaxVel         The maximum possible velocity in m/s. imaxAccel       The maximum possible acceleration in m/s/s. imaxJerk        The maxiumm possible jerk in m/s/s/s. imodel          The ``ChassisModel`` to control. iwidth          The chassis' wheelbase width.
 =============== ===================================================================